laravel/docs/middleware.md

 ### *Before* / *After* Middleware

-Whether a middleware runs before or after a request depends on the middleware itself.
-This middleware would perform some task **before** the request is handled by the application:
+Whether a middleware runs before or after a request depends on when the `$next` closure is called.
+This middleware would perform some task **before** the request is handled by the application because the `$next` clousure is run after your logic:

 	<?php namespace App\Http\Middleware;